If Christmas is the most wonderful time of the year like the song says, why does it also tend to be stressful?

-Or it can be for those of us who neglect to plan for the season.
-“Christmas is not an emergency or something that happens out of the blue,” says Tannya McBride, JR Shaw School of Business finance instructor and a Certified Financial Planner.
+Part of the reason is the inevitable financial strain, of course.
+“Christmas is not an emergency or something that happens out of the blue,” says Tannya McBride, JR Shaw School of Business finance instructor and a certified financial planner.
 “But people still fail to budget for it.”

-So how do you trade the stress for wonder, and get back to focusing on friends, family and festivities?
+So how do you tip the scales in wonder's favour?
 Mostly, it’s a matter of exercising financial discipline, before, during and after Christmas, says the Bachelor of Applied Business Administration - Finance grad (class of ’07).
-Here she explains how.
+Here's how.

 Make a list